 From a teaching perspective, common themes create collegiality amongst teachers who exchange ideas and build on each others’ experiences and apply best practices.
 Teachers explore mentor texts, fiction and non-fiction texts to enrich the theme.
 Having the freedom to create the curriculum, teachers judge the interest of the students and give it a direction that encourages meaningful learning.

 Using different teaching strategies such as the circle of knowledge, compare and contrast, reading for meaning, learning for writing and inductive learning, teachers create opportunities for the Common Core Standards to be met in an organic way while encouraging critical thinking, deep reflections and hands on activities that back up students’’ hypothesis and predictions.

-At Woodland Star International School Kenya students learn about three main themes in a school year.
+At Woodland Star International School Kenya students learn about three main themes in a school year (one theme per term).
 Themes can be metaphorical or more tangible.
 They are wide and encompassing and allow for branching out into various directions that meet the ages and the complexity of the students’ abilities in our school.